sgorgun/depth-first-search-task-python/README_short.md

 ## Purpose

-The coding exercises are designed to test knowledge of the following concepts:
+The coding exercises are designed to test your knowledge of the following concepts:

-* The depth-first search traversal
+* DFS traversal
-* Applying the depth-first search traversal in practice
+* Applying DFS traversal in practice

 ## Overview

 The coding exercises cover the following practical problems:
-* Checking if a (v, u)-path exists in a directed graph
+* Checking to see if a (v, u)-path exists in a directed graph
-* Checking if an undirected connected graph is bipartite
+* Checking to see if an undirected connected graph is bipartite
 * Finding the length of the longest eligible path in a directed acyclic graph